-10. Yet, on the Authority of God's Word and our own Church, I must repeat the Question, Hast thou received the Holy Ghost?
-If Thou hast not, Thou art not yet a Christian: For a Christian is a Man, that is anointed with the Holy Ghost, and with Power.
-Thou art not yet made a Partaker of pure Religion and undefiled.

-Dost Thou know, what Religion is?
-That it is, a Participation of the Divine Nature, the Life of God in the Soul of Man: Christ in Thee, the Hope of Glory; Christ formed in thy Heart by Faith; Happiness and Holiness; Heaven begun upon Earth.
-A Kingdom of God within Thee: Not Meat and Drink, no outward Thing; but Righteousness and Peace, and Joy in the Holy Ghoss?
-An everlasting Kingdom brought into thy Soul, a Peace of God, that passets all Understanding; a Joy unspeakable, and full of Glory?
+10. Yet, on the authority of God's word, and our own Church, I must repeat the question, "Hast thou received the Holy Ghost ?"
+If thou hast not, thou art not vet a Christian.
+For a Christian is a man that is "anointed with the Holy Ghost and with power."
+Thou art not yet made a partaker of pure religion and undefiled.
+Dost thou know what religion is ?
+That it is a participation of the divine nature ; the life of God in the soul of man; Christ formed in the heart; "Christ in thee, the hope of glory ?"
+Happiness and holiness; heaven begun upon earth?
+"A kingdom of God within thee; not meat and drink," no outward thing; "but righteousness, and peace, and joy in the Holy Ghost ?"
+An everlasting kingdom brought into thy soul; a " peace of God, that passeth all understanding;" a "joy unspeakable, and full of glory ?"

-tuncifion availeth any thing, nor Uncircumcifion; but Faith that worketh by Love; but a new Creation?
-Seeft Thou the Necessity of that Inward Change, that Spiritual Birth, that Life from the Dead?
-That Holines?
-And art Thou thoroughly convinced, that without it, no Man shall see the Lord?
-Art Thou labouring after it?
-Giving all Diligence, to make thy Calling and Election sure?
-Working out thy Salvation with Fear and Trembling?
-Agonizing to enter in at the strait Gate?
-Art Thou in earness about thy Soul?
-And, canst Thou tell the Searcher of Hearts, Thou, O God, art the Thing that I long for!
-Lord, Thou knowest all Things!
-Thou knowest that I would love Thee!
+11. Knowest thou, that "in Jesus Christ, neither circumcision availeth anything, nor uncircumcision; but faith that worketh by love;" but a new creation?
+Seest thou the necessity of that inward change, that spiritual birth, that life from the dead, that holiness?
+And art thou thoroughly convinced, that without it no man shall see the Lord?
+Art thou labouring after it? "giving all diligence to make thy calling and election sure?" "working out thy salvation with fear and trembling?" "agonizing to enter in at the strait gate?"
+Art thou in earnest about thy soul?
+And canst thou tell the Searcher of hearts, "Thou, O God, art the thing that I long for !
+Lord, thou knowest all things!
+Thou knowest that I would love thee!"

-12. Thou hopest to be faved - but what Reason hast Thou to give of the Hope that is in Thee?
-Is it because Thou hast done no Harm?
-Or, because Thou has done much Good?
-Or, because Thou art not like other Men; but Wife, or Learned, or Honest and morally Good?
-Esteemed of Men, and of a fair Reputation?
-Alas, all this will never bring Thee to God.
-It is in his Account lighter than Vanity.
-Dost Thou know Jesus Christ whom he bath fent?
-Hath he taught Thee, that by Grace we are saved through Faith?
-And that, not of ourselves.
-It is the Gift of GoD: Not of Works, left any Man should Hast Thou received the faithful Saying as the whole Foundation of thy Hope, that Jesus Christ came into the World to fave Sinners?
-Hast Thou learn'd what that meaneth, I came not to call the Righteous, but Sinners to Repentance?
-I am not fent, but to the lost Sheep?
-Art Thou (He that heareth, let him understand!)
-Lost, Dead?
-Damned already? - Dost Thou know thy Deferts? ferts?
-Dost Thou feel thy Wants?
-Art Thou poor in Spirit?
-Mourning for God, and refusing to be comforted?
-Is the Prodigal come to bimself, and well-content to be therefore thought beside limself; by those who are still feeding upon the Husks which he hath left?
-Art Thou willing to live Godly in Christ Jesus?
-And dost Thou therefore suffer Persecution?
-Do Men say all manner of Evil against Thee salsely, for the Son of Man's Sake?
+12. Thou hopest to be saved; but what reason hast thou to give of the hope that is in thee?
+Is it because thou hast done no harm?
+Or, because thou hast done much good ?
+Or, because thou art not like other men ; but wise, or learned, or honest, and morally good ; esteemed of men, and of a fair reputation?
+Alas! all this will never bring thee to God.
+It is in his account lighter than vanity.
+Dost thou know Jesus Christ, whom he hath sent?
+Hath he taught thee, that, "by grace we are saved through faith ; and that not of ourselves: it is the gift of God: not of works, lest any man should boast?"
+Hast thou received the faithful saying, as the whole foundation of thy hope, "that Jesus Christ came into the world to save sinners?"
+Hast thou learned what that meaneth, "I came not to call the righteous, but sinners to repentance ?
+I am not sent, but unto the lost sheep?"
+Art thou (he that heareth, let him understand!) lost, dead, damned already?
+Dost thou know thy deserts?
+Dost thou feel thy wants?
+Art thou "poor in spirit;" mourning for God, and refusing to be comforted?
+Is the prodigal "come to himself," and well content to be therefore thought " beside himself," by those who are still feeding upon the husks which he hath left?
+Art thou willing to live godly in Christ Jesus?
+And dost thou therefore suffer persecution?
+Do men say all manner of evil against thee falsely, for the Son of Man's sake ?